A Lot or a Little?

 Parents Need to Know

 Parents need to know that some critics have complained that this movie all but promotes rape, but that's unfair.
 Ultimately it is very much the girls' own decision to stay and marry.
 Milly wants to be seen as a partner who has opinions and value, not a servant without wages.
 The girls want to be asked, not kidnapped.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 This movie includes some of the most thrillingly energetic dances ever put on film, including the classic barn-raising number (which unfortunately suffers on the small screen).
 Based on a short story by Stephen Vincent Benet, it is almost an icon of America as it saw itself in the 1950s -- brash, energetic, adventuresome, and cocky.